OpenSouceBhaiya/OpenSouceBhaiya/README.md

 ### 👨‍💻 The Vision

 I am a passionate developer and cybersecurity enthusiast focusing on building premium, privacy-first open-source utilities.
-I believe in writing code that is not only functional but visually stunning—merging deep backend architecture with ultra-modern UI design (Glassmorphism, GSAP Animations, Next.js).
+I believe in writing code that is not only functional but visually stunning—merging deep backend architecture with ultra-modern UI design.

 > *"Technology has never been just about writing code for me.
 It's about curiosity, security, and building products that empower users without stealing their data."*